 Kangs Solicitors is adept at handling financial crime issues, multi-jurisdictional crime matters, regulatory investigations, tax fraud, bribery, corruption, cartels, insider dealing, investment fraud and money laundering.’

-Both the leading law directories, the Legal 500 and Chambers & Partners, rank the firm in the highest categories for our work in financial fraud investigations and prosecutions.
+Both the leading law directories, the Legal 500 and Chambers UK, rank the firm in the highest categories for our work in financial fraud investigations and prosecutions.

 Our team is led by Hamraj Kang, a nationally recognised leader in the field of financial crime investigations.

 We appreciate that an investigation by an enforcement agency can cause significant disruption to a business and its senior management.
 We work to minimise the risk of reputational damage and provide practical cost-effective solutions for our corporate and individual clients.